masterphuc/v-chef/Developer-Log.md

 Looks like it would make a lot of sense for this demo project that I also include a build for the producer and consumer since we need an orchestration of sort to control the flow of data on the producer and consumer side <br>
+- 12/25/2024 <br>
+Setup a basic producer <br>
+Next is to look to connect the producer to Kafka in my minikube environment to test if the producer works as expected